Debunking Aquaponics Myths: Easy, Affordable, and Perfect for Beginners

 Many people picture huge commercial systems when they think of aquaponics, but the reality is, you can start small.
 In fact, smaller systems are often easier to manage and perfect for renters or those with limited outdoor space.

-Small vs. Large Systems
+Small Space Aquaponics vs. Large Setups

-Medium Systems: Can be built using a single IBC tote cut in half.
+Medium-sized Aquaponics Systems: Can be built using a single IBC tote cut in half.

 Large Systems: Full-scale garden setups requiring dedicated space.